 If you apply yourself to this course you will have a standard of training that is globally recognised and will help your CV to stand out from the crowd when applying for jobs in the future.

-Accommodation is available at RACE for the duration of this course.
+Accommodation is available at RACE for the duration of this course on a subsidised basis.

 Applicants must attend RACE for a suitability test, which will include a riding assessment, before being offered a place on this course.